Go Spokane Real Estate

 I teach a Washington State Housing Finance Commission sponsored Home Buyer Education class.
 I co-teach this 5 hour class with a lending professional.
 This is a free class.
 Not only is there a lot of great information for the perspective home buyer, but class completion is required for eligibility to receive a 0% interest state bond loan to cover down payment on your home mortgage.

-Spokane real estate market activity is down a little but the sale prices are up a bit.
-There were 384 closed sales in March compared to 400 the same month a year ago.
-This is a decrease in closed sales of 4%.
-The average price was $182,040 compared to $169,501 the same month a year ago, which is 3.9% higher.
-The median price was $163,950 this March, compared to $157,750 a year ago which is up 2.7%.
+The Spokane real estate market is continuing to recover.
+Closed sales are up and the sale prices continue to do well.
+There were 600 closed sales in June compared to 497 the same month a year ago.
+This is an increase in closed sales of 21%.
+The average sale price was $190,207 compared to $195,094 the same month a year ago, which is down 2.5% but the median price was $172,050 this June, compared to $170,000 a year ago which is 1.2% higher

-The important thing is that there is still a continued trend of increased market activity.
+There is still a continued trend of increased activity in the Spokane real estate market, especially with the median priced homes.
+Well priced homes in good condition in this price range do not stay on the market long.
 This means that buyers are buying and sellers are selling.
-Comparing this to just a short time ago, when there was a large inventory of overpriced homes on the Spokane real estate market that nobody was buying, this looks good.
+Comparing this to just a short time ago, when there was a large inventory of overpriced homes on the market that nobody was buying.
 It looks good for buyers and sellers alike.

-Home loan interest rates have come up a little from their record lows of a year and a half to two years ago, but they seem to have stabilized.
+Home loan interest rates have come up a little from their record lows of two years ago, but they seem to have stabilized.
 Mortgage interest rates are still at historic lows and home loans are still very affordable.

 Spokane Real Estate Market Activity for 2013